Tips to Update your CV

 As a recent English Literature graduate she loves anything that involves reading or writing, which is good news because her job involves a lot of it!

 CV Library is a leading independent job board in the UK and owns a range of other career sites, including Education Jobs.
-For more expert advice on careers and the workplace, visit their Career Advice and Recruitment Insight pages.
+Check out their guides for information on specific careers.